tvdboom/ATOM/docs_sources/user_guide/gpu.md

 **Models**

 !!! warning
-    Models can use slightly different hyperparameters when trained with GPU than with CPU.
+    Models can use different hyperparameters when trained with GPU than with CPU.

 * [Gaussian Naive Bayes](../../API/models/gnb)
 * [Multinomial Naive Bayes](../../API/models/mnb)